lpavanvenkat/lexical-analyser-for-python/README.md

-# lexical-analyser-for-python
+# lexical-analyzer-for-python
-its a lexical analyser for python language coded in python using nltk tool
+its a lexical analyzer for python language coded in python using nltk tool